AmirShkolnik/DivingCenter/README.md

 - Gamified system rewarding divers for eco-friendly practices
 - Promotes environmental consciousness and contributes to marine conservation

+This updated list incorporates all the new features you mentioned, including the user-specific pages for comments, reviews, and messages, while maintaining the structure of the previously provided features.
+The list is now more comprehensive and better organized, covering various aspects of the diving community, education, safety, and environmental consciousness.

 # Technology Used

 ## Frontend